-One such source comes is DrivingPeace.com, which offers five DBT-based mindfulness practices that can help with anxiety, especially anxiety resulting from borderline personality disorder, however, could be beneficial to a number of different clients.
-These five exercises are quick and easy and can be put to practice every day:
+One such source is DrivingPeace.com, which offers five DBT-based mindfulness practices that can help with anxiety.
+These five exercises are quick and easy and can be put into practice every day.

 This exercise calls for nothing but a leaf and your attention.
 Pick up a leaf, hold it in your hand, and give it your full attention for five minutes.
 Notice the colors, the shape, the texture, and the patterns.
 This will bring you into the present and align your thoughts with your current experience.

 2. Mindful Eating for Four Minutes

 As with the raisin exercise described above, this exercise calls for mindful eating.

 Pay attention to what you are holding, notice the feeling of it in your hands.
 Once you have noticed the texture, the weight, the color, etc., bring your awareness to the smell.

 Finally, move on to eating, but do so slowly and with concentrated attention.
 Notice the taste and its texture against your tongue.
 This exercise may help you discover new experiences with familiar foods.